Kunjung/Artist-Management-System/README.md

 23. Added validations to check if fields are empty or exceed their maximum lengths
 24. Added other validations: checked if email is correct, checked if gender value is correct, checked if first_release_year is correct, and checked if no_of_albums_released is correct.
+25. Used the above validations and displayed the correct error messages in form when validations fail
-25. Maintained role based api access.
+26. Maintained role based api access.
 * All access (user, artist, music) granted to super_admin
 * Limited access (artist, music) granted to artist_manager
-26. Refactored scripts and separated configurations to separate file
+27. Refactored scripts and separated configurations to separate file
-27. Made UI more user friendly with bootstrap
+28. Made UI more user friendly with bootstrap
-28. Removed password in /manage_user
+29. Removed password in /manage_user
+30. Refactored scripts and separated helper functions
-29. Deployed a live demo version
+31. Deployed a live demo version
-30. TODO: Refactor and separate helper functions